presnick/ProgramsInformationPeople/source/Sequences/StringMethods.rst

-rfind       item                Returns the rightmost index where the substring item is found index       item                Like find except causes a runtime error if item is not found rindex      item                Like rfind except causes a runtime error if item is not found
+rfind       item                Returns the rightmost index where the substring item is found index       item                Like find except causes a runtime error if item is not found rindex      item                Like rfind except causes a runtime error if item is not found split       item                Splits a string into a list based on specified character where it will split string at
 ==========  ==============      ==================================================================

 You should experiment with these